Please feel free to comment on my review.

-This review is for Sarah Sutton (Nyssa in ‘Doctor Who’), as this is one of her favourite films.
+For Sarah Sutton (Nyssa in ‘Doctor Who’) as this is one of her favourite films.

 ‘Ratatouille’ is a great film!
 I enjoyed watching this Disney/Pixar movie for Christmas 2013.
 It’s the eighth Disney/Pixar film made since the first ‘Toy Story’ film.
 It’s really clever and I have to say is one of the most sophisticated Pixar films made.
 It’s a comedy that appeals to both children and to adults.

 This film was written and directed by Brad Bird, who previously directed ‘The Incredibles’.
 ‘Ratatouille’ is set in Paris, France.
 This Disney/Pixar movie feels very French and it makes you want to go to Paris.
 The film features some human characters in it and it also has some rat characters in it.

 The story concerns one rat named Remy.
 Being a rat means that ‘life is hard’.
 But Remy has this highly acute sense of smell and he prefers really good food instead of what rats normally eat which is ‘garbage’.
 Remy knows how to cook and wants to be a French chef in one of France’s restaurants.

 Remy is a keen devotee of one of France’s most famous restaurant chefs called Gusteau.
 He loves reading Gusteau’s cookbook recipes and Remy even speaks to him when he appears as a figment of his imagination.
 This happens after Remy loses his family of rats and he’s all alone in the city of Paris.

 Remy has an older brother named Emile.
 Emile is a rat who loves eating and he is easily impressed by his younger brother’s sense of smell.
 He becomes surprised by what Remy can do with his cooking.
 I love the moments when Remy tries to teach Emile about eating food and he doesn’t get it.